markfoster314/marduk/README.md

 A lightweight component library built for me and my friends.
 Zero dependencies (just React), responsive, fully typed, and themeable with CSS variables.

+## High Level Concept

+Designed to work out of the box while staying completely customizable.
+Sensible defaults, preset system for common patterns, and full control when you need it.
+No bloat, no dependencies, just clean components.

 **Notes:**

 - Currently a WIP